Skip to main content

 • Note: There is a special type of eye exam Medicare will cover for people with diabetes.
 This exam, called a dilated exam, checks for damage to your eyes.
 If not controlled, diabetes can cause serious problems to your vision.
 Medicare will cover this exam once every 12 months.

-You must also follow Medicare rules to get specific types of diabetes coverage.
+You must follow Medicare rules to get specific types of diabetes coverage.
 For example, you must get a doctor’s prescription for some services or seek care from certain professionals.
 Paying close attention to these rules will save you money.
 If you do not follow them, you may have to pay the full cost for a certain treatment, service, or product.

 Medicare-covered products and supplies